 If you collect the seeds slightly "green" before they form a hard seed coat, you can sow them immediately, and they will germinate in 10-14 days.
 They will be sticky and the color will be more tan than green.
-This has worked on every legume east of the Mississippi I have tried.
+This has worked on every legume I have tried.
 It also helps avoid seed predation by insects.